 Consists of the granting of credit (transfer credit) toward a credential by one institution, for programs or courses completed at another.

 Recognition of learning where the course doesn't have a specific equivalent at the receiving institution.
-See Types of Transfer Credit for more details.
+See Types of Transfer Credit.